brenthompson2/Minterface/README.md

 Minterface is the main GUI dashboard for displaying reports that allow for advanced data analysis on the Mint data.

+Graphs:
+- Account Balances Over Time
+- Credit Score Over Time

-**As of 03/09/19 the GUI Dash app just shows a graph of account balances over time**
+**As of 03/11/19 the GUI Dash app just shows the two graphs and has no layout or style**

 **Using Minterface GUI**